LAY ASIDE EVERY WEIGHT

 The Greek word translated “weight” in this scripture is “onkos” and it denotes “a bulk or mass;” hence, metaphorically, “an encumbrance, weight” (Vine’s Dict.).

 No athlete can run successfully or win a race while carrying any weight on him.
 Similarly, no Christian can run and finish the Christian race successfully while bearing any form of spiritual weight.
-This is why the Scripture forbids you to run the Christian race with any form or size of weight.
+Therefore, the Scripture forbids you to run the Christian race with any form or size of weight.

 It is therefore imperative for you to identify and put off or lay aside every weight on you as you run the spiritual race that is set before you.